wettoast4/micro-editor_wordCompletion/README.md

 ## Usage

 1. Move the cursor to the right edge of a half-finished word.
-2. Press Ctrl-e, type 'wordCompletion' then Enter.
+2. In command mode (Ctrl-e), enter 'wordCompletion'.
-3. If there is only one candidate, the rest of the word is immediately filled.
+3.  -   If there is only one candidate, the rest of the word is immediately filled.

-    Otherwise, a pane opens at the bottom and shows indexed candidates.
+    -   Otherwise, a pane opens at the bottom and shows indexed candidates.
-    Type one of indexes and Enter.
+        Enter one of indexes to choose.

+    -   Pressing Esc key or entering any character other than shown indexes,
+        you can cancel the completion.

 ## Installation

-Move 'wordCompletion.lua' file into '~/.config/micro/plug/'
+Put the file at the location as below.

+'~/.config/micro/plug/wordCompletion/wordCompletion.lua'

 ### Add keybinding (optional)